comegrant/dbt_docs_test/projects/data-model/docs/02_TRANSFORMATION.md

 ### 6.4 docs.md
 Each subdirectory of the layers has a `docs.md` file.
 This is used to store column documentation in [doc blocks](https://docs.getdbt.com/docs/build/documentation#using-docs-blocks).
 The purpose of this is to be able to reuse column documentation across models.

 For columns that exist across tables, they should be placed under the heading of the main source.
 For example, the description of `product_variation_id` should be placed under the heading "Product Variations" and not the heading "Menu Variations".
-If there is no natural main source, `common.md` can be used and a suitable heading should be created.
+If there is no natural main source, `__common_docs.md` can be used and a suitable heading should be created.

+Columns that gets create in intermediate or the gold layer should be documented in the docs.md-files of the gold models.
+Likewise with columns created in the mlgold or diamond layer.

 **Example:**
 ```